-Aggregated Network Interfaces
+Bonded Network Interfaces

-An aggregated (bonded) interface is a virtual network interface that consists of real interfaces working in tandem.
+A bonded interface is a virtual network interface that consists of real interfaces working in tandem.
 You use bonded interfaces on NAS systems to increase bandwidth to NFS and CIFS clients.
 (It does not apply to CXFS clients because they are connected via Fibre Channel.)